joaohenggeler/uc-masters-software-vulnerabilities/scripts/README.md

 ## Methodology Flowchart

-The following image shows the how the vulnerability, security alert, and software metric information can be retrieved, combined, and inserted into the database.
+The following image shows how the vulnerability, security alert, and software metric information can be retrieved, combined, and inserted into the database.

 ![Relationship Diagram](figures/flowchart-methodology.png)